 To learn about the safety laws in your state, including cell phone laws, please visit our Safety Laws page.

 You can also refer to our sections on How to Buy a Child Safety Seat or How to Install a Child Safety Seat.

 Depending on your DUI charge and age, you could face severe fines and penalties, including:

 - Installing an ignition interlock device in your vehicle.

 - Filing an SR-22.

-While most states have a blood alcohol concentration (BAC) limit of 0.08% (may be lower for less experienced or younger drivers), DUI laws vary, so be aware of your state's regulations.
+All states except Utah, consider a blood alcohol concentration (BAC) limit of 0.08% (may be lower for less experienced or younger drivers) as a DUI.
+DUI laws vary, so be aware of your state's regulations.

 For information about DUI laws in your state, please read our DUI & DWI page.

 Each state has a lemon law to protect you from vehicles with continued mechanical issues.
 Most lemon laws only apply to new vehicles, but some states also cover used vehicles.